Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Pre-Transition Quantum Threat Landscape in CC

-\item \textit{Low (L):} Threats where systems have robust quantum readiness (PQC-based TLS, large symmetric keys, strong side-channel noise injection) or attacks require advanced \gls{QAML} capabilities beyond the near-term 15-year horizon.
-Such exploits are {improbable} under foreseeable quantum hardware constraints or deterred by high cost/complexity.
-Proactive cryptographic upgrades for symmetric key cryptography and hash functions, such as transitioning to AES-256 and SHA-3, significantly reduce feasibility within a 15-year horizon.
-Hence, the likelihood of quantum threats that depend on Grover’s algorithm (e.g., symmetric key weakening, hash pre-image attacks) has been evaluated as Low. \end{enumerate} The {impact} ({I}) of each quantum threat is determined by three key factors: (1) Scope of data compromise, assessing whether highly sensitive information such as VM images, PKI certificates, or financial records is exposed when cryptographic defenses fail; (2) Operational and reputational damage, evaluating the potential consequences, including extended downtime, lawsuits, regulatory non-compliance, or brand erosion; and (3) Cascade effect, considering whether the breach extends beyond a single VM or application, such as a hypervisor exploit in a multi-tenant architecture.
-Based on these factors, we define {Impact (I)} as follows.
+The {impact} ({I}) of each quantum threat is determined by three key factors: (1) Scope of data compromise, assessing whether highly sensitive information such as \gls{VM} images, PKI certificates, or financial records is exposed when cryptographic defenses fail; (2) Operational and reputational damage, evaluating the potential consequences, including extended downtime, lawsuits, regulatory non-compliance, or brand erosion; and (3) Cascade effect, considering whether the breach extends beyond a single \gls{VM} or application, such as a hypervisor exploit in a multi-tenant architecture.
+Based on these factors, we define {Impact (I)} as follows: (a) \textit{High (H)}, for attacks undermining critical cryptographic primitives, enabling complete data decryption or causing major reputational harm and persistent outages that may spread across core infrastructure layers; (b) \textit{Medium (M)}, for attacks that remain contained to a specific layer, leading to partial data leaks or localized slowdowns while core systems might remain intact; and (c) \textit{Low (L)}, for threats resulting in minimal disclosure or ephemeral disruptions quickly resolved by standard controls and confined to small user bases.
+The overall risk is determined based on likelihood and impact levels using the risk matrix in Figure~\ref{fig:risk-matrix}.
+The comprehensive analysis for each vulnerability is detailed in Table~\ref{table:Pre-Transition}.